GyroTools/agora-app/README.md

      ./agora-app run
      ```

+### Self-Signed Certificates
+the app might not be able to connect if your Agora server uses a self-signed certificate.
+In that case you can disable the certificate check while registering the app:
+     ```
+     ./agora-app register --no-certificate-check
+     ```

 ## Upload
 The agora-app can also be used to upload a file or folder from the command linee with the following syntax: